enterstudio/kubernetes-auth-research/README.md

 > Kubernetes uses client certificates, bearer tokens, an authenticating proxy, or HTTP basic auth to authenticate API requests through authentication plugins

 * Client certificates: Easy provisioning within the API server, as any certificate issued by the CA is considered valid.
 How to revoke?
 Can't be used directly in a browser context, but CA generation could be something that is done in the Web UI or via the CLI.
-* Bearer tokens: Static, easy to revoke, easy to use in plaintext (`--token <token>`).
-Otherwise arbitrary, and not easy to save to a file as with certs.
-Arguably less secure than certs?
-Also not usable directly by a browser, as sending the `Authorization: Bearer <token>` header isn't doable out of the box.
-Requires API Server restart whenever a token is added or removed, which is probably a deal-breaker
+* Bearer tokens: Static, easy to revoke, easy to use in plaintext (`--token <token>` or `--token $(cat token.txt)`).
+Arguably less secure than certs due to less entropy, but also much easier to use.
+Not usable directly by a browser, as sending the `Authorization: Bearer <token>` header isn't doable out of the box.
+Requires a [separate authentication service](#webhook-token-authentication) to verify tokens in a way that doesn’t require restarting the API server all the time.
 * Auth proxy: An OpenID connect service.
 This has the most open-ended potential, as we could create an OpenID connect endpoint with arbitrary back-end behaviors but a k8s-compatible interface
 * Basic auth: Compatible with web browsers, but not necessarily with external auth sources.
 Require API Server restart whenever credentials are added or removed, which is probably a deal-breaker